jundalisay/superblist/content/en/research/schumacher/buddhist-economics/part-1.md

 How to tell the one from the other?

-Ananda Coomaraswamy says that:

-{{< q >}}
+{{< q a="Ananda Coomaraswamy" >}}
-<p>The craftsman can always draw the delicate distinction between the machine and the tool.
+The craftsman can always draw the delicate distinction between the machine and the tool.
 The carpet loom is a tool, a contrivance for holding warp threads at a stretch for the pile to be woven round them by the craftsmen’s fingers.
-But the power loom is a machine, and its significance as a destroyer of culture lies in the fact that it does the essentially human part of the work.</p>
+But the power loom is a machine, and its significance as a destroyer of culture lies in the fact that it does the essentially human part of the work.
 {{< /q >}}